-Early bird pricing ends next week for TC Sessions: Enterprise 2019 – TechCrunch
+Early-bird pricing ends next week for TC Sessions: Enterprise 2019 – TechCrunch

-Here are five words you’ll never hear spring from the mouth of an early stage startupper.
+Here are five words you’ll never hear spring from the mouth of an early-stage startupper.
 “I don’t mind paying more.”
 We feel you, and that’s why we’re letting you know that the price of admission to TC Sessions Enterprise 2019, which takes place on September 5, goes up next week.

 Our $249 early-bird ticket price remains in play until 11:59 p.m.
 (PT) on August 9.
 Buy your ticket now and save $100.

 Now that you’ve scored the best possible price, get ready to experience a full day focused on what’s around the corner for enterprise — the biggest and richest startup category in Silicon Valley.
-More than 1,000 attendees, including many of the industry’s top founders, CEOs, investors, and technologists will join TechCrunch’s editors on stage for interviews covering all the big enterprise topics – AI, the cloud, Kubernetes, data and security, marketing automation, event quantum computing, to name a few.
+More than 1,000 attendees, including many of the industry’s top founders, CEOs, investors and technologists, will join TechCrunch’s editors onstage for interviews covering all the big enterprise topics — AI, the cloud, Kubernetes, data and security, marketing automation and event quantum computing, to name a few.

-This conference features more than 20 sessions on the main stage plus separate Q&As with the speakers and breakout sessions.
+This conference features more than 20 sessions on the main stage, plus separate Q&As with the speakers and breakout sessions.
 Check out the agenda here.

-Just to peek at one session, TechCrunch’s Connie Loizos will interview three top VCs – Jason Green (Emergence Capital), Maha Ibrahim (Canaan Partners) and Rebecca Lynn (Canvas Ventures) – in a session entitled Investing with an Eye to the Future: In an ever-changing technological landscape, it’s not easy for VCs to know what’s coming next and how to place their bets.
+Just to peek at one session, TechCrunch’s Connie Loizos will interview three top VCs — Jason Green (Emergence Capital), Maha Ibrahim (Canaan Partners) and Rebecca Lynn (Canvas Ventures) — in a session entitled Investing with an Eye to the Future.
+In an ever-changing technological landscape, it’s not easy for VCs to know what’s coming next and how to place their bets.
 Yet, it’s the job of investors to peer around the corner and find the next big thing, whether that’s in AI, serverless, blockchain, edge computing or other emerging technologies.
 Our panel will look at the challenges of enterprise investing, what they look for in enterprise startups and how they decide where to put their money.

 Want to boost your ROI?
-Take advantage of our group discount — save 20 percent when you buy four or more tickets at once.
+Take advantage of our group discount — save 20% when you buy four or more tickets at once.
 And remember, for every ticket you buy to TC Sessions: Enterprise, we’ll register you for a free Expo Only pass to TechCrunch Disrupt SF on October 2-4.

-TC Sessions: Enterprise takes place on September 5, but your chance to save $100 ends next week.
-No one enjoys paying more, so buy an early bird ticket today, cross it off your to-do list and enjoy your savings.
+TC Sessions: Enterprise takes place September 5, but your chance to save $100 ends next week.
+No one enjoys paying more, so buy an early-bird ticket today, cross it off your to-do list and enjoy your savings.

 Is your company interested in sponsoring or exhibiting at TC Sessions: Enterprise 2019?
 Contact our sponsorship sales team by filling out this form.